-If your tree was dedicated between April 1, 2016 and the present, it will be planted in Tahoe National Forest, in either the Fall of 2016 or the Spring of 2017, depending on optimal planting conditions.
+If your tree gift or grove was dedicated between April 1, 2016 and March 31, 2017, it was planted in Tahoe National Forest in the late Spring of 2017.

 Tahoe National Forest is in North Eastern California, on the border with Nevada.
 The American Fire burned 22,500 acres of trees there in 2013.
 Many of those acres need to be replanted right away to restore the land.
 Because wildlife depends on the forest’s trees, critical habitat protection, restoration, and soil erosion prevention are a pressing need in this area.

 The trees planted are native species to this forest: ponderosa pine, Jeffery pine, Douglas fir, Sugar pine and Incense cedar.

 Please check out our Tree Baby Photos and Maps below.
 If you plan on visiting the trees, feel free to call or email us if you have any questions-we're always happy to help!
 The best times to visit are between May-October.